titus-leistner/xptl/README.md

 }
 ```
 The batch size is in the root object, therefore it is the same for all experiments in this example.
+As this object should not launch an experiment, we add `"_exec": false`.
 However, we want to try two different learning rates.
 We define `"lr"` as an array, which means that one experiment per element should be launched.
 As we also want to try two different loss functions, we define two child objects.
 Both inherit the `"bs"` parameter, but define a different `"loss"` parameter.
 For the MSE loss we notice that our learning rate is way too high, we therefore override the inherited `"lr"` parameter and try three different values.